dagbdagb/librenms/doc/Support/Performance-general.md

 0. understand what to optimize *for*
 1. observe and measure
-2. evaluate, identify bottleneck
+2. evaluate
-3. do *one* change
+3. identify bottleneck
-4. observe and measure
+4. do *one* change
-5. go to 2.
+5. go to 1.